Roomsaver/blog-html/README.md

 # blog-html
-Blog written in HTML 5, CSS, JS, and PHP
+Blog "framework" written in HTML 5, CSS, JS, and PHP for my website